akiran703/agentic_SO-101/README.md

 - [Anthropic](https://anthropic.com) for the Model Context Protocol specification
 - [Hugging face](https://huggingface.co/docs/lerobot/so101) for intructions to build and configure the robot
+- [WLKATA](https://www.youtube.com/watch?v=3UEKEHTnf9E)  for the inspiration of the project
 - [ilia](youtube.com/watch?v=EmpQQd7jRqs&feature=youtu.be) for the inspiration of the project

 ## Related Projects